 The structure and the development of the research and innovation sector in the Austrian-Czech border region are very heterogenous.
-Following the Innovation Union Scoreboard 2013 the Czech Republic is characterised as a moderate innovator with a below average performance while Austria is characterised as an innovative follower with an above average performance.
+According to the Innovation Union Scoreboard 2013, the Czech Republic is characterised as a moderate innovator with a below average performance while Austria is characterised as an innovative follower with an above average performance.

-Concerning R&I the cross-border region is highly developed in the urban areas in Vienna and Brno followed by the Upper Austrian central region Linz-Wels.
-In these regions the 3% target declared by the EU is or can easily be reached.
-The other regions not urbanised regions are lacking behind.
+Concerning R&I, the cross-border region is highly developed in the urban areas of Vienna and Brno followed by the Upper Austrian central region of Linz-Wels.
+In these regions, the 3% target declared by the EU has been reached or can easily be reached.
+The other non-urbanised regions are lagging behind.

-The regional innovation system determined by the economic structure is based on the broad range of universities, specialized colleges/Fachhochschulen and public and private research institutions as well as on innovative and/or research based enterprises - mainly in the secondary sector - and specialized regional technology centers and centers of excellence.
-The employment structure in the R&I sector is rather unbalanced in terms of gender, only about 1/5 to 1/3 of all R&I employees in the region are women.
+The regional innovation system determined by the economic structure is based on the broad range of universities, specialized colleges and public and private research institutions as well as on innovative and/or research-based enterprises - mainly in the secondary sector - as well as specialized regional technology centers and centers of excellence.
+The employment structure in the R&I sector is rather unbalanced in terms of gender: only about 1/5 to 1/3 of all R&I employees in the region are women.